 About Danilo Diedrichs

-When he is not working, Dr. Diedrichs enjoys playing the piano and remaining active outdoors.
+Dr. Diedrichs' other interests include playing the piano and remaining active outdoors.
 In the summer, he enjoys hiking, biking and swimming, and in the winter, skiing and ice skating.
 He is an amateur ice dancer and competes in freestyle figure skating at the USFSA adult gold level.

 - Math 231 - Calculus I